mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/packet/index.md

 ---
+layout: layout.pug
-post_title: Running DC/OS on Packet
+title: Running DC/OS on Packet
-nav_title: Packet
+navigationTitle: Packet
-menu_order: 3
+menuWeight: 3
 ---

 You can create a DC/OS cluster on Packet bare metal using Terraform.